-Capstone Business Funding, LLC prides itself on providing funding for its clients that run viable businesses but are in need of working capital and will grow as a result of funding.
+Capstone Capital Group, LLC prides itself on providing funding for its clients that run viable businesses but are in need of working capital and will grow as a result of funding.
 Unfortunately, there are new lenders who pop up every day to take advantage of the latest trends in high yield lending that do not always have their client’s best interests at heart.

 The most recent trend is called “Merchant Cash Advance”.
 This segment of the lending industry dates back to the early 1990’s, but did not hit widespread acceptance until about five years ago.

 When the Merchant Cash Advance business began, it was a method of providing liquidity to retail businesses that did not have significant assets that could be pledged to a bank in exchange for a line of credit.
 The idea was to make an advance to a business in exchange for an assignment of the credit card receipts that were typical for the business.
 For example, if a restaurant had monthly sales of $500,000 and needed $300,000, the Merchant Advance lender would structure a payment of $15,000 to $17,000 twice a week for 12 to 16 weeks.
 These payments did not starve the company of its cash flow and as long as business was consistent and stable, the business owner who could not get a loan anywhere else had access to a willing lender.
 If all went well, the lender would be paid back and the restaurateur could return to the lender at a later date and borrow again.
 If the lender was not paid back, the company would be pursued by the lender to the extent the lender thought it prudent.
 With this method, more than the entire portfolio losses on one account could be covered by gains on many other accounts.